Backups and syncs¶

 hydractl usb-enable # run this for USB drives, then connect the disk

-hydractl mount-media $MEDIA
+hydractl mount-media $DISK

-hydractl sync-media $MEDIA
+hydractl sync-media $DISK

 As this should handle syncing all backups:

-hydractl sync-backups $MEDIA
+hydractl sync-backups $DISK

 Chek the specific documentation for more information about TPCs.